itstrev0306/Help-Desk-Lab/README_Helpdesk_Simulation.md

 ### Step 1: Installing AD DS
 - Installed **Active Directory Domain Services** using Server Manager.
 - Promoted the server to a **Domain Controller**.
-- Created a new forest with the domain name: `helpdesk.local`.
+- Created a new forest with the domain name: `livetest.local`.

 ### Step 2: DNS Configuration
 - DNS installed and configured during AD setup.